Unilever takes stand against digital media's fake followers

 Fake followers are often machine-generated profiles fuelled by "bots" or software applications that mimic human behaviour.
 They can "like" or comment on posts, giving the impression of popularity or engagement.

-Peter Stork, co-founder of influencer marketing measurement firm Points North Group, says all companies he has analysed have fallen prey, including Unilever.
+Peter Stork, co-founder of influencer marketing measurement firm Points North Group, said all companies he has analysed have fallen prey, including Unilever.

-Besides misleading consumers, Storck says bots waste money, since brands are spending to reach eyeballs that do not exist, making it even harder to gauge return on digital investments.
+Besides misleading consumers, Mr Storck noted that bots waste money, since brands are spending to reach eyeballs that do not exist, making it even harder to gauge return on digital investments.

-"They don't know what they're getting for it, and they spend a lot of money giving impressions to bots," he said.
+"They don't know what they're getting for it, and they spend a lot of money giving impressions to bots," he added.
+REUTERS

-A study last year by Rakuten Marketing said some UK marketers were willing to pay celebrity influencers more than US$100,000 for a single Facebook post.
-A "micro-influencer," with fewer than 10,000 followers, might earn as much as 1,500 pounds, it said.

-Weed declined to say how much Unilever paid its influencers.
-He said the company does not now have "a major issue" with fake followers since it already cleaned up its stable of partners.